AEW Rampage: Original format (2021–2023)

-Rampage airs immediately following WWE's own Friday television program, SmackDown, which airs on Fox.
-Although Dynamite had run against WWE's NXT from October 2019 to April 2021, there was expectation that there would be no overlap between Rampage and SmackDown in nearly the entire country unless the latter were to run over its scheduled time, which ends at 10pm ET, when Rampage begins broadcasting.
-To date, this has occurred only once, which was on October 15, 2021.
+Rampage aired immediately following WWE's own Friday television program, SmackDown, which aired on Fox and then USA Network beginning in September 2024.
+Although Dynamite had run against WWE's NXT from October 2019 to April 2021, there was expectation that there would be no overlap between Rampage and SmackDown in nearly the entire country unless SmackDown were to run over its scheduled endtime of 10pm ET, when Rampage began broadcasting.
+Throughout Rampage's 2.5 year broadcast history, this only occurred once, which was on October 15, 2021.
 That night, SmackDown aired a special episode titled "Supersized SmackDown", which extended its runtime to 10:30pm with the additional 30 minutes airing commercial free, therefore directly competing with Rampage for its first 30 minutes.
 SmackDown had also aired on Fox's sister channel FS1 due to the MLB playoffs airing on Fox, which also decreased SmackDown's normal average viewership.
 During the 30 minutes that the shows went head-to-head, Rampage beat SmackDown in the key demographic of viewers aged 18 to 49, drawing 328,000 views to SmackDown's 285,000 views.

 It was initially announced that both Dynamite and Rampage would be moving to TNT's sister channel TBS, also owned by WarnerMedia, in January 2022.
 However, on September 23, 2021, it was revealed that Rampage would remain on TNT while only Dynamite would move to TBS.

 The May 6 and May 13, 2022, episodes of Rampage were moved to 5:30 p.m.
 ET in order to accommodate TNT's coverage of the NHL Stanley Cup playoffs.
 The May 20 episode was moved to 7 p.m.
-ET to make way for TNT's coverage of the NBA Western Conference Finals.
+ET to make way for TNT's coverage of the NBA Western Conference finals.

+Final format (2023–2024)

+As a result of an amended broadcasting deal with Warner Bros.
+Discovery, AEW added a third weekly program on Saturday nights called Collision, which premiered in June 2023 on TNT.
+The YouTube shows, Dark and Elevation, were subsequently canceled to make way for Collision, which was positioned as AEW's second main program, while Rampage shifted to focusing on younger wrestlers, essentially becoming what the YouTube shows were for the company.

+Due to the NCAA March Madness coverage occurring on March 22, 2024, on TNT, Rampage instead aired live on March 20 immediately after Dynamite, with both programs airing on TBS.
+This would be the only time for the program to air on TBS.

+During the tapings on December 22, 2024, Tony Khan announced that the December 27 episode, which was the New Year's Smash special, would be the final episode of Rampage as the program was not included in AEW's new media rights agreement with Warner Bros.
+Discovery, which took effect on January 1, 2025.